 Anyways, Guess what Heather and I did today...
 We roasted a whole chicken for lunch!!
 We had a couple that Heather had met a couple of times over for lunch today, so yesterday when we were walking around the market we decided to roast a whole chicken.
 We bought one from the market (a whole chicken for $5).
 Neither of us had ever roasted a whole chicken before, but we bonded over the fact that both of our dad's watch BBQ shows on the food network, so surly we could figure it out.
 Heather prepped the chicken then carved it when it was done and I was in charge of the veggies.
 I also checked on our little pal every 20 minutes and basted him.
 Here is Heather putting the herb rub in the chicken.

+Here is our cute little birdie before he went into the sauna.
+You can't tell, but there is a herb olive oil rub all over and under the skin along with some lemon slices.
 Our finished product!
 Not going to lie Heather and I were VERY proud of ourselves (keep in mind we've never done this before).
 We googled how long it should take to roast a 5 pound chicken, so we thought it would only take an hour.
 However, we have a propane stove here that would only get up to 350, so it took about 2 hours and 15 minutes until it was finally done.
 Such a pretty little bird.

 I found this quote the other day at the coffee shop here that I love.
 I thought it was beautiful.